Durishn/WPTheme_CityOfGuelph/doc/contributing.md

 4. You may merge the Pull Request in once you have the sign-off of one other developer, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Tips for Development

+### SCSS

+Styling a website is a an art, as is structuring those styles.
+Take consideration in the priviledge level of your styles and their files location within the SCSS.
+We are currently trying to seperate guelph.ca specific styles from those within the Guelph Design System - so keep components, templates, and overrides seperated!
+To compile your scss after making a change, use a Sass compiler with minification such as `sass scss/style.scss css/gds-design-system.css --style compressed`.

 ## Code of Conduct

 ### Our Pledge